dokku/dokku-postgres/README.md

 dokku postgres:linked <service> <app>
 ```

-Here we check if the lolipop postgres service is linked to the 'playground' app.
+Here we check if the lolipop postgres service is linked to the `playground` app.

 ```shell
 dokku postgres:linked lolipop playground